HrdHat/hrdhatv4-frontend/docs/application-construction-plan.md

 - **Active Forms Drawer**

   - User can access up to 5 active forms
-  - Forms older than 16 hours auto-archive
+  - Forms older than 16 hours auto-archive (✅ **RESOLVED**: Supabase Edge Function with cron job)
+  - Users can also manually archive forms at their convenience via archive button/action

 - **Archive & PDF**
   - User can view archived forms list from Archived Forms drawer.